 - Manage airport tenant and concessions license agreements; ground transportation facilities; financial administration; research, planning and development activities

 - Integrate airport-specific, sustainable planning and practices in design, construction, operations, maintenance and daily airport functions

 The CDA is self-supporting, using no local or state tax dollars for operations or capital improvements at O'Hare and Midway.
-Together, Chicago's airports generate more than $45 billion in annual economic activity and create 540,000 jobs for the region.
+Chicago's airports serve more than 100 million passengers each year and generate approximately $67 billion in annual economic activity for the region.